Are you constantly wondering if you’re a bad mom and how to be a better mom? You’re not the only one.

 It might not be as interesting for little kids, but as they grow up they will most certainly see its charm.

-They can be quite small, like a special way you say hello when you pick up your children from school.
+They can be quite small, like a special way you say hello when you pick up your children from school or a family game night on Saturday.

 These traditions can be fun and make you feel like you’re a good mom because you’re giving your family something to enjoy.